learning-paths/pathway-clojure/content/index.md

 I believe we can improve both sides of this learning equation by taking a balanced approach.
 There's a time and place for both modes and we must experiment with the ratio, means and methods among these approaches to find the most effective way to help learners succeed in their learning goals.
 One area I'd like to focus on throughout this resource is that of reading code.
 I intend to expose newcomers to the code reading patterns of professional coders.
 I'm very excited about this idea and believe it has the potential to open up new areas of collaboration and connection between experienced and new programmers.

+I highly recommend the course

 If you are willing to try to learn, there is reward enough in the trying to justify your efforts here.
 It is my experience that anyone can significantly improve their own capacity for learning through the practice and effort of trying.
 Math is an unforgiving subject.
 Most of us, myself included get so busy in school that we fail to correct our understanding for that 10% of the material we missed on the exam.
 The following year, in Algebra II, that 10% becomes 20%, and so on, until the weight of our previous misunderstandings prevent us from even trying.
 That's normal.
 We told ourselves we preferred other subjects to math anyway.
 We shrugged it off by saying "I'm just not a math person".

 It's never too late to become a math person!
 Just ask Dr. Barbara Oakley of [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) internet fame.
 She became technical by _**trying**_.
+I highly recommend taking her course, but if you're short on free time, please at least read [Techniques for Efficiently Learning Programming Languages](http://www.flyingmachinestudios.com/programming/learn-programming-languages-efficiently/) by Daniel Higginbotham.

 To bolster my own confidence in Math and fill-in any gaps, I researched at-home math curriculum and purchased [the best Algebra course I could find](http://www.teachingtextbooks.com/).
 Of course, [Khan Academy](https://www.khanacademy.org/) is another high-quality freely available resource.
 It's true that many people claim [you don't have to be good at math to learn to code](https://www.theatlantic.com/technology/archive/2015/09/you-dont-have-to-be-good-at-math-to-learn-to-code/403342/), but I also think its good to start practicing a little math every week, because it's such a great way to warm up our problem solving acumen.
 It also helps when you want to read up on the theories and algorithms that underlie our programming languages and tools.
 This is completely optional but you just might find that a "take the bull by the horns " approach is motivating for you.
 If not, you can skip the math for now and pick it up if and when the time feels right in your learning journey.